Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 7/Extended Example of Play.md

 The answer is, “It is stressful.”

 No surprise there.
 Facing off against a wyvern is stressful.
 I want more to go on.
-I’ll roll on the Combat Action oracle (page 188) to see what the wyvern does as part of this outcome.
+I’ll roll on the [[Combat Action]] oracle to see what the wyvern does as part of this outcome.

 The oracle responds, “Shift focus to someone or something else.”